Wasknijper/MWD-InternetOfThings/README.md

 Sliding the slider and hitting send should make you servo change position with in a half second, or maybe a little longer if your wifi is a bit slow.

 ##References
 - Leander van Baekel for helping me with the code.
+- Linda van Dijk for supplying the bulk of the css.
 - [Servo Sweep tutorial](https://www.arduino.cc/en/Tutorial/Sweep)
 - [Servo SG90 Datasheet](http://avrchip.com/wp-content/uploads/2015/12/sg90-tower-pro-servo-cable-pin.jpg)